 - The type of medical care you received

-- How long it took you to recover
+- How long it takes you to recover

 - Potential long-term damage

-These factors, along with potentially dozens of others depending on the insurance company, are taken into consideration when determining your award for pain and suffering.
-The award for pain and suffering can be estimated by assigning to it a number between 1 to 5, based on severity, and then multiplying this by the amount of financial damages you suffered.
+Depending on the insurance company, these factors and potentially dozens of others are considered when determining your award for pain and suffering.
+The award for pain and suffering can be estimated by assigning a number between 1.5 to 5, based on severity, then multiplying this by the amount of financial damages you suffered.

-Alternatively, your lawyer may take a per diem approach, where a flat rate is charged for each day that it took you to recover.
+Alternatively, your personal injury lawyer may take a per diem approach, where a flat rate is charged for each day it took you to recover.

-The legal funding industry is largely unregulated, which allows each legal funding firm to set their own pricing structure.
-Unfortunately, this means that some companies take advantage of this to charge their clients exorbitant fees and interest rates.
-These rates can leave clients with little to nothing left over after they get their settlement.
+The legal funding industry is largely unregulated, allowing each firm to set its own pricing structure.
+Unfortunately, some companies use this to charge their clients exorbitant fees and interest rates.
+These rates can leave clients with little to nothing left over after their settlement.

 It can be hard to imagine right now, but your case can take months or even years to resolve.
 Many legal funding companies charge monthly compounding interest rates of several percent or more.
 What seems like a reasonable fee at first can quickly snowball into a 30-70% interest charge on your principal balance by the time your case settles.

-At High Rise Financial, we strive to be a true partner to all of our clients.
-While we can’t disclose our rates in a blog, we do offer some of the fairest in the industry.
-As a national company, we have the financial resources to offer you a fair deal for your pre-settlement funding.
+At High Rise Financial, we strive to be a true partner to all our clients.
+While we cannot disclose our rates in a blog, we offer some of the fairest in the industry with no compound interest.
+As a national company, we have the financial resources to provide you with a fair deal for your pre-settlement funding.

-Anyone interested in receiving money while awaiting their settlement funding from their personal injury case is encouraged to apply with High Rise Financial.
-Our hassle-free application requires no paperwork, up-front fees, credit checks or employment verifications.
+Anyone interested in receiving money while awaiting settlement funding from their personal injury lawsuit is encouraged to apply now with High Rise Financial.
+Our hassle-free application requires no paperwork, up-front fees, credit checks, or employment verifications.

-Since the specifics of each personal injury case are all that matter, no personal financial information is taken into account while an approval decision is pending.
-Get in touch with us today to get the assistance you need with your case.
+Since the specifics of each personal injury case are all that matter, no individual financial information is taken into account while an approval decision is pending.
+Contact us today through our quick contact form or by phone to get the assistance you need with your case.